Readme and troubleshooting:

 2. MY SHADOWS ON FACES ARE BLOCKY, I DON'T LIKE IT:

-3. BLACK/MISSING TEXTURES (not the black character bug on Noveria this is and AMD processor issue):
+3. BLACK/MISSING TEXTURES (not the black character bug on Noveria):

 4. SHIMMERING TEXTURES:

-To get the mod to work I had to force these textures to load at full lod meaning 4096x4096, since no one has released affordable 4k monitors I'm guessing your running resolution will be lower than the source texture, and due to the fact that is full lod you will see shimmering unless very close to the texture.
-A pretty decent fix is to force SSAA (ATI/AMD cards) and SGSSAA (Nvidia) these options with high enough setting should stop the shimmering or at least minimize it so it's less annoying.
+To get these to work I had to force some textures to load at full lod 4096x4096, since no one has released affordable 4k monitors I'm guessing your running resolution will be lower than the source texture, and due to this you will see shimmering unless very close to the texture.
+A fix is to force SSAA (ATI/AMD cards) and SGSSAA (Nvidia) these options with high enough setting should stop the shimmering or at least minimize it.
+Texture affected: Garrus face, Garrus' visor, Wrex's face.
+Without these fixes their textures would be black, missing, or extremely low res in certain and/or all parts of the game.